magikcypress/spip_ynh/README.md

 ## What is Spip?

-[en] SPIP is a publishing system for the Internet in which great importance is attached to collaborative working, to multilingual environments, and to simplicity of use for web authors.
+SPIP is a publishing system for the Internet in which great importance is attached to collaborative working, to multilingual environments, and to simplicity of use for web authors.
 It is free software, distributed under the GNU/GPL licence.
 This means that it can be used for any Internet site, whether personal or institutional, non-profit or commercial.

 ### Use